MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 Let’s walk through some scenarios that this API can be used for.

-Bob and Tim are delivery truck drivers for Contoso Enterprises, Bellevue.
-Their dispatcher, Debbie, is responsible for making changes to their work hour calendars.
+Bob (He/Him) and Tim (He/Him) are delivery truck drivers for Contoso Enterprises, Bellevue.
+Their dispatcher, Debbie(She/Her), is responsible for making changes to their work hour calendars.
 She does that using Save and Delete calendar APIs.

 ### Create a working hour occurrence.